 11. Winter & Spring Gray Whale Watching

 Did you know that over 20,000 gray whales make a 10,000-mile roundtrip from Alaska to Baja California each year?
 They travel to Baja to give birth to their calves in the warm Californian waters, so they grow strong enough to swim back north in the spring.
 This incredible distance of 10,000 miles demonstrates how amazing these animals are.
 February is an ideal month to see the whales since the peak time is between December and April.
 San Diegans have a first-row seat to watch these fantastic grey whales since there are more than 70 beautiful miles of coastline directly in their migration path.

-Come and celebrate all things, Mardi Gras, on February 25, 26, and on March 1, at the City’s longest-running Gaslamp Mardi Gras celebration!
+Come and celebrate all things Mardi Gras on February 17, 18, and 321st, at the City’s longest-running Gaslamp Mardi Gras celebration!
 This event will have delicious New Orleans-inspired cocktails for you to enjoy and transform the Gaslamp into French Quarter.
 You can get your tickets here and gain entry to more than 10 award-winning bars, restaurants & clubs along the famous 5th Ave.
 Some of these spots include Tin Roof & and Whiskey Girl.